Meet Public Policy Team

 Amy Cornell serves as policy advisor and counsel for Indiana Farm Bureau’s public policy team.
 In this role, she primarily focuses on implementing Farm Bureau policy with respect to energy, transportation, livestock and property rights issues.
 Amy also uses her legal experience to assist the legal affairs team.
 Outside of Farm Bureau, Amy serves on the board of directors of the Indiana Canine Assistant Network.
 She is also a member of AgriInstitute’s Class 15.

 Kyle Cline serves as policy advisor for national government relations for Indiana Farm Bureau’s public policy team.
 In this role he primarily focuses on education, membership engagement and advocacy activities related to federal policy issues and Farm Bureau policy implementation.
 Having recently completed the Robert Bosch Fellowship in Germany and formerly serving as general manager of the Richard G. Lugar Center for Renewable Energy at IUPUI, Kyle has direct interests in transatlantic exchange and cooperation as well as a passion for environmental, renewable energy, and sustainability issues.

 Wanda Hunter, administrative assistant for the public policy team, works to assist with program implementation and all government relations functions of the team.
 She is the primary administrative coordinator of the policy development (PD) process and works with counties to submit resolutions for PD.
 In addition to other roles, she works to help keep timely communications from the PPT.

-Diane Miller serves as administrative assistant for Indiana Farm Bureau’s public policy team.
+Diane Helton serves as administrative assistant for Indiana Farm Bureau’s public policy team.
 In her role she helps with the policy development process and delegate session.
 She also helps coordinate the Farm Bureau leader trip in March and USDA lockup trip in August.